gem/oq-engine/doc/adv-manual/hazard.rst

 ``N * E * B * G * I * S1 = 25 TB (terabytes)``

-Storing and share 25 TB of data is a big issue, so the problem seems without solution.
+Storing and sharing 25 TB of data is a big issue, so the problem seems without solution.
 However, most of the ground motion values are zero, because there is a maximum distance of 300 km and a rupture cannot affect all of the sites.
 So the size of the GMFs should be less than 25 TB.
 Moreover, if you want to use such GMFs for a damage analysis, you may want to discard very small shaking that will not cause any damage to your buildings.
-The engine has a parameter to discard all GMFs below a minimum threshould, the `minimum_intensity` paramater.
+The engine has a parameter to discard all GMFs below a minimum threshould, the `minimum_intensity` parameter.
 The higher the threshold, the smaller the size of the GMFs.
 By playing with that parameter you can reduce the size of the output by orders of magnitudes.
 Terabytes could easily become gigabytes with a well chosen